vpapapanagiotou/oblivion-level-manager/README.md

 ### General use:

 ```
-usage: python oblivionlevelmanagercli.py [-h] {new,load} ...
+usage: oblivionlevelmanagercli.py [-h] [--path PATH] {new,load} ...

 positional arguments:
   {new,load}
     new        Create a new character
     load       Load a character

 optional arguments:
   -h, --help   show this help message and exit
+  --path PATH  Path to load/save the character files
 ```

 ### `new` command: